Published: 4 April 2018

 The students said that the session had greatly improved their understanding of discrimination and how the Board could help them.
 Teachers also mentioned the benefit of hearing about the students' experiences.

-The Board will hold further forums in other parts of NSW later in 2018.
 Thanks to the Principal, staff and students of Hornsby Girls High School for hosting the event, and the other participants for their contributions.